TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 return nextMatrix
 ```

-Translating to Javascript, and using our matrix functions, we can write the following function:
+Translating to JavaScript, and using our matrix functions, we can write the following function:

 ```javascript
 function nextGeneration(matrix) {